Eisenmonoxid/S7Patcher/README.md

 # S7Patcher
-A simple application for the original release of the game "Settlers 7 - Paths to a Kingdom".
+A simple application for the game "The Settlers 7 - Paths to a Kingdom".

 **Should you have any questions, errors or feature requests: [Discord](https://discord.gg/7SGkQtAAET).**